-I'm an award-winning writer and a former newspaper reporter with more than 20 years of experience writing for some of the nation's top consumer publications.
-I have a special interest in writing about health, parenting and personal finance, but editors also turn to me when they need someone who can dig deep for surprising insight or advice on any subject.
+I'm an award-winning writer and a former newspaper reporter with more than 20 years of experience writing for some of the nation's top publications.
+I have a special interest in writing about health care, but editors also turn to me when they need someone who can dig deep for surprising insight or advice on any subject.

 My national credits include: Reader’s Digest, Parents, Real Simple, Prevention, Dr. Oz The Good Life, Parenting, AARP, More, CreditCards.com, The Washington Post and The New York Times.
 As a long-time contributing editor at Reader’s Digest, I authored dozens of so-called “secrets” stories covering subjects ranging from airline pilots to convicted burglars.
 Two favorites: “50 secrets a surgeon won’t tell you” and “50 secrets a waiter won’t tell you.”

 I also write regularly for North Carolina Health News and The Charlotte Ledger.
 I also contribute to several Scholastic classroom magazines and for Wells Fargo's consumer-facing publications.
 Other corporate clients have included TIAA, Fidelity, Brighthouse Financial, USAA, Honda, WalMart and Harris Teeter.